-No, we don't buy books.
-If you want to sell your books, check with a local used book store.
+If you live in the United States, and are selling recently in-print books, you can try our buyback search engine.
+Otherwise, please check with a local used book store.
 You may also want to look into selling your books on person-to-person marketplaces like Amazon.com, eBay, or Half.com.

 How much are my books worth?